-Energy is one the most important factor for any active system to work.
-At any given moment, RF energy is transmitted from millions of transmitters and device across the globe.
-There is lot of advantages if we could harvest this energy from surrounding sources.
-Let’s find what is Radio Frequency based wireless energy harvesting its applications.
+Energy is one of the most important factors for any active system to work.
+At any given moment, RF energy is transmitted from millions of transmitters and devices across the globe.
+There are a lot of advantages if we could harvest this energy from surrounding sources.
+Let’s find out what is Radio Frequency-based wireless energy harvesting and its applications.

 What is wireless (RF) energy harvesting?

-The concept of energy harvesting is to receive energy from surroundings sources and convert it into a useful form to power any applications or store the energy for future usage.
-In wireless (RF) energy harvesting, electromagnetic energy from multiple sources received by an antenna, converts it into an electric energy and use as a power source for other devices.
+The concept of energy harvesting is to receive energy from surrounding sources and convert it into a useful form to power any applications or store the energy for future usage.
+In wireless (RF) energy harvesting, electromagnetic energy from multiple sources received by an antenna is converted into electric energy and used as a power source for other devices.

-There are mainly three components in a typical RF energy harvesting device.
-An antenna designed and perfectly tuned to a specific frequency which receives signals from its surroundings.
-Antenna converts electromagnetic waves into low power electrical signals which will be feed to an AC to DC converter.
-DC voltage will be controlled by a controlling unit which regulates the output to the load or storage.
+There are three main components in a typical RF energy harvesting device.
+An antenna is designed and perfectly tuned to a specific frequency that receives signals from its surroundings.
+The antenna converts electromagnetic waves into low-power electrical signals, which will be fed to an AC-to-DC converter.
+DC voltage will be controlled by a controlling unit that regulates the output to the load or storage.

 Sources of radio waves

-Any radio transmitting devices can be considered as a source for wireless energy harvesting.
-The frequency range and operating power depends on the specific application of the transmitter.
+Any radio-transmitting device can be considered a source for wireless energy harvesting.
+The frequency range and operating power depend on the specific application of the transmitter.

-Most common radio wave sources are mobile base stations, radio broadcasting stations, TV broadcasting, satellites, wireless LAN transmitters (Wi-Fi) and mobile devices.
+The most common radio wave sources are mobile base stations, radio broadcasting stations, TV broadcasting, satellites, wireless LAN transmitters (Wi-Fi), and mobile devices.

 Applications of wireless energy harvesting